boetiusj/hugo/content/pages/exterior-painting-kansas-city.md

 - Condition
 - Colors - 3 colors costs less than 8

-The cost for Kansas City exterior painting runs from $3000 for a simple ranch style home to over $35,000 for long-overdue TLC at a stately Loose Park home.
+The cost for Kansas City exterior painting runs from $3500 for a simple ranch style home to over $35,000 for long-overdue TLC at a stately Loose Park home.
 Give us a call - we're happy to help you compare bids.

 Crestwood Painting trains our workers to be efficient, but not fast.
 We stand by our record of long-lasting results so we're never the lowest price.
 If you're after both Fast and Cheap we're probably not going to be the best fit.

-## Exterior Paint
+### Paint We Use

 - Best in Class, 100% acrylic paint protects longest
 - Sprayed finish means